Laylo309/Laylo309/README.md

 ### Hi there 👋

-I'm Laylo from Uzbekistan, and I am currently student at Microverse.
-I keen on learning languages and frameworks like React and Redux(will learn), as well as I work in Node.js.
+I'm Laylo from Uzbekistan, and I am currently a student at Microverse.
+I am keen on learning languages and frameworks like React and Redux(will learn), as well as I, work in Node.js.
 - 💬 Ask me about **Anything**
 - 😄 Pronouns:**She**
 - ⚡ Fun fact: I have to kittens which are always with me while I am working or learning!